flpeters/anwesys-chat-website-frontend/README.md

 For part one we had 4.5 weeks to complete our work and for part 2 we had 2.5 weeks.

 For this website to work, a server has to be online.
-Once we finish our work, a java implementation of the server will be available in another repository.
+A java server is available at https://github.com/flpeters/anwesys-chat-website-backend.
 At the very top of /js/script.js one can change the ip adress of the backend server.

 To use this website, simply open index.html in a web browser and make sure that the backend is reachable.